 Of course, you can always save money more by cooking your own meals or opting for accommodations that include breakfast in the price.
 Even by making your own breakfast at home, you are able to save a lot of money on your overall food budget in Copenhagen.

-One of the best ways to get to know Copenhagen, stop by a number of its main sites, and also learn about the city’s history is on a free walking tour and, as the name would suggest, these are absolutely free!
+One of the best ways to get to know the Danish capital, stop by a number of its main sites and attractions in Copenhagen and also learn about the city’s history is on a free walking tour and, as the name would suggest, the tours themselves are free!

-If you are trying to save money in Copenhagen, one of the most effective ways to do this is by not drinking alcohol, as the prices in the Danish capital are some of the highest in Europe.
+If you are trying to visit Copenhagen on a budget, one of the most effective ways to do this is by not drinking alcohol, as the prices in the Danish capital are some of the highest in Europe.
 However, if you do want to sample some local beer, enjoy the nightlife, or just grab a glass of wine after a long day, just be aware of what the prices are.

 In general, expect a beer in Copenhagen to cost somewhere around €6-8 and expect to pay about the same for a glass of wine.
 Spirits are going to cost a bit more and if you want to have a cocktail while out and about, plan to spend about €10-15 per drink, depending on what you’ve ordered.

-So, is Copenhagen expensive for tourists?
+So, how expensive is Copenhagen?
 Not prohibitively so if you budget well and know where to spend your money.
-If you’re curious about the minimum amount you should expect to spend per person per day, check out the average Copenhagen prices below.

 Is Copenhagen expensive to visit?
 Well, it certainly isn’t the world’s most affordable city, however, it doesn’t have to be outrageously pricey if you know where to spend your money.